August 27, 2019

 Binary Semaphore

-• A counting semaphore with one permit is known as binary semaphore because it has only two state permit available or permit unavailable.
+• A counting semaphore with one permit is known as a binary semaphore because it has only two state permits available or permits unavailable.

 • It can be used to implement mutual exclusion or critical section where only one thread is allowed to execute.